How difficult is the TOEFL®?

-Besides materials, reading section can also be difficult about of its limited time limit.
+Besides materials, the reading section can also be difficult because of the limited time given.
 As said earlier, TOEFL reading articles can be more difficult than conversational English because of all the academic vocabulary.
-However, if you want to succeed in TOEFL reading, you should be able to read the academic articles roughly at the same pace as if you are reading conversational, daily English.
+However, if you want to succeed in TOEFL reading, you should be able to read academic articles roughly at the same pace as if you are reading conversational, daily English.
 Within 20 minutes, you need to read about 750 words and answer 14 multiple choices.

 How hard is the Listening Section?

 To many people, listening section is the hardest section in the TOEFL.
 Reading section has the most difficult vocabulary, but listening is the hardest for many people because of two major issues.

 1) The recordings in the listening sections are generally slower than natural speech.
 But besides the speed, everything else is completely natural about the conversations and speech, which means, besides all the necessary information, you will also hear things like "Uhmm", "like", or "you know”.
 You need to be able to pick them out to filter only necessary information.

 2) Some recordings are short, some are long.
 Regardless of the length, you only get to listen to the recordings once.
 You also need to take notes while fully paying attention to the listening.
 And sometimes, when the recordings are too long, it is harder to pay attention for the whole amount of time.